copsTvFan/cops-episode-guide/readme.md

 doesn't make a sound.
 He tells him it has laryngitis.
 Ray left the car because he got scared.
-EMS arrives to look at him and he says his ribs hurt, not sure what you call it, he jumped out of the car while it was still moving and the door it him, he hasn't drank…but took meth, injected it, less than 1/4 of a gram.
+EMS arrives to look at him and he says his ribs hurt, not sure what you call it, he jumped out of the car while it was still moving and the door it him, he hasn't drank... but took meth, injected it, less than 1/4 of a gram.
 He starts hyperventilating and they pull him out and take the cuffs off.
 Lon says not to do anything stupid if he thinks he's in pain now.
 They load him into an ambulance and he says help me.
 (8:45 PM Man with a Gun Call) Lon asks 2